tverlaan/ex_sshd/README.md

 ```
 config :elixir,
-  ansi_enabled: true  # use to be false
+  ansi_enabled: true  # used to be false
 ```

 - Proper way to exit from the server side.
 Right now only `~.` from the client is supported to exit.